homemedia / freelancepromoting justicesurviving violent crimeexpert helpofficium blogcontact me

 media / freelance

-Invitations of work are welcomed about crime victim related issues from national or regional strategy and policy, developing multi-agency partnerships with police and other statutory services, whole service safeguarding investigations, review of social care performance, high court forensic reports.
-Also welcomed are enquiries for all media-related contributions from radio chat shows, television contributions to feature printed articles.
+Invitations of work are welcomed about crime victim related issues from national or regional strategy and policy, my special interest in developing multi-agency partnerships with police and other statutory services like health and social care services.

 promoting justice